awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-permissions.md

   Another example: the Automation document `AWS-CopySnapshot` requires permission to create an Amazon Elastic Block Store \(Amazon EBS\) snapshot, and so the service role needs the permission `ec2:CreateSnapshot`\.
 This permission isn't included in the service\-linked role for Systems Manager\.

-  For information about the role permissions needed by Automation documents, see the document descriptions in [ Automation document details reference](automation-documents-reference-details.md)\.
+  For information about the role permissions needed by Automation documents, see the document descriptions in [Runbook details reference](automation-documents-reference-details.md)\.

 **Systems Manager service\-linked role**: We recommend that you use a Systems Manager service\-linked role in all other cases\.